hamilton/svelte-immer-example/README.md

 # svelte + immer strategies

 Svelte apps can be built using patterns familiar to the React / Redux community.
-This repository contains a demo app that shows how one might build an app with a single global store + functions that create a new state from the current one.
-You know, like Redux!
+This repository contains a demo app that shows how one might build such a thing with a single global store + functions that create a new state from the current one.
+You know, like Redux, sort of!
 This repo is an expression of a few principles:

 1. follow _some_ patterns you may be familiar with if you come from React / Redux land by having a single source of truth for the all the app's business